 Risk factors to know

-Age The vast majority of cases of colorectal cancer still occur in people age 50 or older.
-Why it's also increasing in those under 50 isn't yet known.
-“One theory is that it's due to changes in the microbiome, the bacteria in your gut that keep it healthy,” says Kopetz.
+Age.
+The vast majority of cases of colorectal cancer still occur in people age 50 or older.
+Why it’s also increasing among those under 50 isn’t yet known.
+“One theory is that it’s due to changes in the microbiome, the bacteria in your gut that keep it healthy,” says Kopetz.

-Race Not only are African Americans more likely to be diagnosed with colorectal cancer than whites, they are nearly 40 percent more likely to die from the disease, according to the American Cancer Society.
-Their greater risk comes from lifestyle-related factors such as obesity, as well as lack of access to screening, notes Daniel Labow, M.D., Site Chair of Surgery for Mount Sinai Morningside and Mount Sinai West in New York City.
+Race.
+Not only are African Americans more likely to be diagnosed with colorectal cancer than whites, they are also nearly 40 percent more likely to die from the disease, according to the American Cancer Society.
+Their greater risk comes from lifestyle-related factors such as obesity, as well as lack of access to screening, Labow notes.

-Sex Rates are about 30 percent higher in men than in women.
+Sex.
+Rates are about 30 percent higher in men than in women.
 Female sex hormones may offer some protection, and women are also less likely to smoke.
-“In general, women tend to take better care of themselves,” points out Labow.
+“In general, women tend to take better care of themselves,” Labow points out.

-Inflammatory bowel disease People with chronic inflammatory bowel diseases, such as Crohn disease or ulcerative colitis, have almost double the risk of developing colorectal cancer compared to those without these diseases.
-There's some preliminary evidence that some of the anti-inflammatory drugs used to treat ulcerative colitis may also lower your cancer risk.
+Inflammatory bowel disease.
+People with chronic inflammatory bowel diseases, such as Crohn’s disease or ulcerative colitis, have almost double the risk of developing colorectal cancer compared with those without these diseases.
+There’s some preliminary evidence that some of the anti-inflammatory drugs used to treat ulcerative colitis may also lower your cancer risk.

 Certain lifestyle factors seem to increase your risk.
 These include:

-Inactivity People who are the most sedentary have up to a 50 percent increased risk of colon cancer.
-The good news is, if you become active when you're older, you can likely lower that percentage.
+Inactivity.
+People who are the most sedentary have up to a 50 percent increased risk of colon cancer.
+The good news is that if you become active when you’re older, you can likely lower that percentage.

-Obesity Obese men have about a 50 percent higher risk of colon cancer and a 25 percent higher risk of rectal cancer compared to those of normal weight.
+Obesity.
+Obese men have about a 50 percent higher risk of colon cancer and a 25 percent higher risk of rectal cancer compared with those of normal weight.
 Obese women have about a 10 percent increased risk of colon cancer.
 Abdominal fat seems especially dangerous.

-Diet An eating pattern rich in fiber and calcium, and low in alcohol and red meat, appears to lower risk of colorectal cancer, according to a review of studies published this past February in JAMA Network Open.
+Diet.
+An eating pattern rich in fiber and calcium, and low in alcohol and red meat, appears to lower risk of colorectal cancer, according to a review of studies published last year in JAMA Network Open.

 Getting a diagnosis

 The gold standard of colorectal cancer screening is a colonoscopy.
-During this procedure, a doctor checks your rectum and colon for polyps (masses of tissue) with a flexible tube while you're sedated.
-You should have this done every 10 years after the age of 45, or more frequently if you're at higher risk of colorectal cancer or if you have any suspicious symptoms, says Labow.
+During this procedure, a doctor checks your rectum and colon for polyps (masses of tissue) with a flexible tube while you’re sedated.
+You should have this done every 10 years after the age of 45, or more frequently if you’re at higher risk of colorectal cancer or if you have any suspicious symptoms, Labow says.

 Stages of colorectal cancer

 Once a colorectal cancer is diagnosed, staging becomes key.
-“Thankfully, most cases in adults over the age of 50 are caught early, thanks to screening tests like colonoscopies,” says Kopetz.
+“Thankfully, most cases in adults over the age of 50 are caught early, thanks to screening tests like colonoscopies,” Kopetz says.

 Five-year survival rate: 89 to 91 percent.

-Five-year survival rate: anywhere between 80 and 90 percent, says Labow.
+Five-year survival rate: anywhere between 80 and 90 percent, Labow says.